rhdevs/intro_to_git/hello.md

 # hello
-My name is <---Insert name--->.
+My name is Prince Pereira.

-I like to <---Insert anything you want--->.
+I like to accidentally rm -rf * in my home directory.

-I think I am <---Insert anything you want--->.
+I think I a expert engineer.